avi892nash/LaungeTest/memory-bank/progress.md

             - "View Partners & Offers" section:
                 - "Load Partners & Offers" button fetches and displays data correctly.
                 - Clicking a partner shows their specific offers.
+                - Expanding "View Full Data" for an offer displays details in a clear, tabular format.
     - **Crucial:** Test image loading from the backend and the new caching mechanism thoroughly across all relevant screens and components in the React Native app.
     - Verify `partner-backend` is operational (locally or on Render at `https://lounge-app-536s.onrender.com`) to serve images and API data for both the React Native app and the partner dashboard.
     - User to run `npx pod-install` (or `cd ios && pod install && cd ..`) to link new native dependencies for iOS.
-    - Visually verify all images (dynamic content, static icons now loaded via URL) in `OfferDetailScreen.tsx`, `LoungeCard.tsx`, etc.
+    - Visually verify all images (dynamic content, static icons now loaded via URL) in `OfferDetailScreen.tsx`, `LoungeCard.tsx`, etc. Ensure that images for offers added via the partner dashboard load correctly without duplicated path segments.
     - Verify consistent horizontal screen transition animation on both Android and iOS.
     - Thoroughly test search and filter functionalities in `ExploreScreen.tsx`.
     - Visually verify all updated `ExploreScreen.tsx` layout elements.